Please refer to our wonderful resource sheet for more information:

 - Finally… look the place over.
 Is it a place you would like to call home for the next 8-12 months?

-Off campus meal plans are available through the Campus Card office.
+On-campus meal plans are available through the Campus Card office for students who live off-campus.
 For more information, please visit the following website, http://carleton.ca/campuscard/plans/.